Leptin The Primary Fat Loss Hormone

 Yes, but only slightly and only for a short period of time.

-For instance, if you are someone who is 50+ pounds overweight and your fasting serum leptin level is 45 then it's a good idea to reduce that leptin level down 10-15 points in order for weight loss to occur.
+For instance, if you are someone who is 50+ pounds overweight and your fasting serum leptin level is 45 then it’s a good idea to reduce that leptin level by 10-15 points in order for weight loss to occur.

 Lowering the leptin level here helps to IMPROVE leptin sensitivity while simultaneously keeping the leptin level somewhat high to help stimulate both metabolism and fat burn.

 Treating Leptin Resistance

 How do you treat leptin resistance if you have it?